 - Liver cancer

-Limit your alcohol to 2 drinks per day for men and 1 drink per day for women or none at all.
+Limit your alcohol to at most 2 drinks per day for men and 1 drink per day for women.
+Better yet, don't drink alcohol at all

 Have Regular Check-ups

 Your provider can help you assess your risk for cancer and steps you can take.
 Visit your provider for a physical exam.
 That way you stay on top of what cancer screenings you should have.
 Screening can help to detect cancer early and improve your chance of recovery.

 Some infections can also cause cancer.
 Talk with your provider about whether you should have these vaccinations: